Best Reviews

 Pricing

-jSign offers a 14-day free trial, which Best Reviews readers can extend to 30 days.
+jSign offers a 14-day free trial.
 At the same time, SIGN.PLUS has a free plan that’s perfect for personal use, providing unlimited self-signing and three signature requests a month.
 Regardless, both the free trial and version give users a chance to try the platforms out for free, which is essential considering neither provides refunds.

 SIGN.PLUS might be more expensive than jSign, but the latter offers only monthly billing.
 This pricing structure means reducing jSign’s prices is almost impossible.
 In comparison, SIGN.PLUS offers up to 40% discounts with annual billing.